koykov/algoexpert.io/reverse-words-in-string/readme.md

 `split` or `reverse` methods/functions.
 However, you
 <b><i>are</i></b> allowed to use a built-in `join` method/function.
 </p>

-<p>Also note that the input string isn't guaranteed to always contain words.</p>
+Also note that the input string isn't guaranteed to always contain words.

 ### Sample Input
 ```